Local’s Guide to Josefstadt, the 8th District of Vienna

 Visit a Theatre Show

-Grab the chance to watch a performance at the Theater in der Josefstadt or English Theater.
+Grab the chance to watch a performance at the Theater in der Josefstadt or the Theater Drachengasse in the inner city.
 The variety of productions, from classical to contemporary, will surely delight theatre enthusiasts.
+Josefstadt is home to Vienna’s English Theatre – the only English-first theater in the city.

 Visit Josefstadt’s Museum

-As the main street of the district, Josefstaedter Straße offers a mix of high-end boutiques, quirky shops, and artisan stalls.
-Whether you’re looking for souvenirs, fashion, or unique crafts, this vibrant street provides a delightful shopping experience.
+As the main street of the district, Josefstädter Straße offers a mix of high-end boutiques, quirky shops, and artisan stalls.
+Whether you’re looking for souvenirs, fashion, unique crafts, local wines, or simply a good coffee, this vibrant street has it all.

-This small square with a fountain in the middle is a perfect place for relaxation.
-It’s surrounded by historic buildings, including the beautiful Piaristenkirche, restaurants and the central streets of the district.
+This small square features a fountain and a monument in the middle of it, but most importantly, Jodok Fin Square is surrounded by historic buildings, including the beautiful Piaristenkirche, cafes, and restaurants, making it a perfect spot for a stop.

 Wander around Josefstadt’s Courtyards